Brazil’s Lula presidential bid to be registered on deadline

-CURITIBA, Brazil (AP) — Jailed former Brazilian President Luiz Inacio Lula da Silva will register his candidacy to return to the country’s highest office at the deadline for October’s election.
+CURITIBA, Brazil (AP) — Jailed former Brazilian President Luiz Inacio Lula da Silva will register his candidacy to return to the country’s highest office at the deadline for October’s election, his party said Monday.

-Brazil’s Workers’ Party announced after an eight-hour meeting Monday that da Silva remains its candidate and will have his bid registered on the final filing day, Aug.
+The Workers’ Party announced after an eight-hour meeting that da Silva remains its candidate and will have his bid registered on the final filing day, Aug.
 15.

-Current legislation allows Brazil’s electoral court to reject da Silva’s candidacy due to his conviction.
+It also said the former president, who is universally known to Brazilians as Lula, is a political prisoner and victim of “a violent arrest.”

-Despite being convicted of corruption and money laundering, da Silva leads polls on the race for the presidency, an office he held in 2003-2010.
-He can still appeal his conviction.
+“For all these reasons, for all his history, Lula remains as our candidate for the presidency and his candidacy will be registered on Aug.15, accordingly with the electoral legislation,” the party statement said.

 Most Read Nation & World Stories